Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Josh Strawczynski: 34:23

-That’s an enormous amount of the world’s strategy as strategists going through and then planners.
+That’s an enormous amount of the world’s advertising strategy as strategists going through and then planners.
 Amazing.
 What have you learned about how to communicate to them, how to deliver to them and in that, how have you adjusted what you’re doing so that it’s getting bigger and bigger and snowballing as you go?

 Julian Cole: 34:45

 I think the thing that I realized was a lot of my insecurities are kind of quite common across the industry.
 So the name planning dirty actually came from being down in the weeds and the creative development process.
-Because when I was at a lot of these bigger agencies, I always had a chip on my shoulder or not a chip on my shoulder, but I was always worried and concerned that I’d never had this traditional strategy training.
+Because when I was at a lot of these bigger agencies, I always had a chip on my shoulder or not a chip on my shoulder, but I was always worried and concerned that I’d never had this traditional advertising strategy training.

 And so I was more the strategist who would be down there with the creatives making or work.
 And what I realized is that narrative is actually everyone, no one has had the traditional or there’s, you know, there’s probably 5% of the population that have been at those great agencies where they’ve got great training.
 What I realized over time is that my narrative is the same as everyone else and I was insecure and hiding that for a long time.
 But now I tell that story and I’m happy about it.
-I’m happy to tell you that I didn’t know what strategy was for so long and I had it in my title.
+I’m happy to tell you that I didn’t know what advertising strategy was for so long and I had it in my title.

 So I think that’s the biggest thing that I’ve learned, how to communicate with people is also like you can teach the theory.
 And that’s what I did for a long time was teach theory and give the templates.
-But you’ve actually got to get people doing the exercises and doing strategy.
-One of the biggest problems with strategy is you only do it a couple of times a year.
-Maybe you’re only writing the strategy once a year, or you’re only writing 10 briefs a year.
+But you’ve actually got to get people doing the exercises and doing advertising strategy.
+One of the biggest problems with advertising strategy is you only do it a couple of times a year.
+Maybe you’re only writing the advertising strategy once a year, or you’re only writing 10 briefs a year.

 You’ve got to get in the repetition.
 So you got to practice on not serious work, you know, and for strategists, when you’re junior strategists, you going to play, you’re going up to bat when you’ve never done it before, there’s no training.
 And so that’s what I’m trying to create is that training and give people a lot of chances to get the repetitions up.